 4.1.
-The Agreement will start on the date you have placed your order and paid the deposit.
+The Agreement will start on the date you place your order and pay the deposit.
 It will finish on the day the Project is completed or cancelled in accordance with clause 6.

 4.2.
 We will agree an outline timescale with you which will have regard to any factors known or apparent to us, the interviewer, the ghostwriter, the project manager or any others employed or engaged by us on the Project (our Associates).
 The actual timescale will depend on the availability, health and well-being of the Author and other factors beyond our control and therefore time will not be of the essence.

 4.3.
 One of our Associates will contact you to discuss any proposed material changes to the timetable during the Project.